The Scientia Education Experience (SEE) shapes the total learning experiences of UNSW students aligned with the educational aims of the UNSW2025.

 - Clear alignment of programs and courses with the Integrated Curriculum Framework and between Graduate Capabilities, Program and Course Learning Outcomes, Learning Activities, and Assessment

-- Staff supported with professional development programs designed to build their confidence and capabilities in the use of digital technologies for teaching
+- Staff are supported with professional development programs designed to build their confidence and capabilities in the use of digital technologies for teaching

-- All programs designed to incorporate clear links to leading research and industry, business or community needs
+- All programs are designed to incorporate clear links to leading research and industry, business or community needs

 Programs/courses designed to:

-- use digital technologies to best support student learning
+- Use digital technologies to best support student learning

-- build new literacies in students
+- Build new literacies in students

 Blended approaches will be the norm